OmdenaAI/omdena-hyderabad-Chatbot-for-interview/README.md

-# chapter-project-repository-template
-Use this Repository as a template for creating Local Chapter Repositories

-# [Chapter Challenge Name]
+# Building a Chatbot for Interview Preparation using NLP

 ## Contribution Guidelines
 - Have a Look at the [project structure](#project-structure) and [folder overview](#folder-overview) below to understand where to store/upload your contribution